 The president is the chapter leader and the chapter representative on campus, in the community and in the Fraternity.
-They are responsible to the membership, advisers, Panhellenic, university, community and Fraternity.
-They must be knowledgeable about the Fraternity and their chapter and must be able to speak thoughtfully and intelligently.
-Through their knowledge, commitment, efficiency and enthusiasm, they set the example for member attitudes and actions.
-The chapter's success depends greatly upon how well the president accepts their responsibilities and performs the duties of their office.
+She is responsible to the membership, advisers, Panhellenic, university, community and Fraternity.
+She must be knowledgeable about the Fraternity and her chapter and must be able to speak thoughtfully and intelligently.
+Through her knowledge, commitment, efficiency and enthusiasm, she sets the example for member attitudes and actions.
+The chapter's success depends greatly upon how well the president accepts her responsibilities and performs the duties of her office.